 Conversion

-Conversion in SEO is to look at the keywords which are converting to “contact us”, to making a purchase, to subscribing.
-Assigning dollar values or goal completions in Google Analytics will assist in determining the conversions.
-Don’t ignore click stream conversions – this information can prove valuable.
+Conversions in SEO look at the keywords which are converting via your website, whether this is by getting in touch, making a purchase, or subscribing.
+Assigning monetary values or goal completions in Google Analytics will assist in determining the conversions.

 Crawl